 Chemical-based jacuzzis are not permitted, as wastewater cannot safely be discharged to the ground.

-We currently certify and support glamping exemption sites in England, Wales and Scotland.
+What areas do you cover?We currently certify and support glamping exemption sites in England, Wales and Scotland.

-Woodland Champions Club is not a planning advice service.
+Do you offer planning advice?Woodland Champions Club is not a planning advice service.

 We issue exemption certificates and provide guidance within that framework, but we do not offer formal planning consultancy.

-Yes.
+Is the Outdore booking system mandatory?Yes.
 All certified sites must register with Outdore, although it does not need to be your main channel manager.

-Woodland Champions does not arbitrate or provide legal guidance in neighbour or local planning authority disputes.
+Additional guidance for applicantsWoodland Champions does not arbitrate or provide legal guidance in neighbour or local planning authority disputes.

 Do not begin any works until your application has been approved – starting prematurely may harm your application.